warioishere/satskleinanzeigen-escrow/README.md

 This project links a WooCommerce plugin with a Python FastAPI service to handle Bitcoin multisig escrow.

+## Vendor setup

+Dokan sellers can configure their escrow xpub under **Treuhand Service** in the vendor dashboard.

 ## API key management

 The API reads a comma-separated list of valid keys from the `API_KEYS` environment variable.
 You can revoke individual keys by listing them in `API_KEY_REVOKED`.